max-mapper/menubar/examples/native-menu/README.md

 ## Instructions

+- Clone the repository.
+- Run `yarn install` from the root folder.
+- `cd` into this directory.
-- Run `yarn install` to install dependencies.
+- Run `yarn install` to install this example's dependencies.
-- Run `yarn start` to run app.
+- Run `yarn start` from this directory to run app.